KarlROigus/distributed-system-thesis/README.md

 ## 📄 License

 This project is created for academic purposes.
-You may adapt it freely.